 - Voluntary withdrawals from curriculum courses

-- Students officially withdrawing from a course after the official 10% date of the semester must see the instructor of the course or the appropriate Dean.
+- Students officially withdrawing from a course after the official 10% date of the semester must see the instructor of the course or the appropriate Chair or Dean.

-- In the case of a withdrawal, the student will receive a grade of W which will not influence the grade point average, but which will appear on the student’s official transcript.
+- In the case of a withdrawal, the student will receive a grade of NS or W which will not influence the grade point average, but which will appear on the student’s official transcript.

 - Students receiving financial aid should notify the Financial Aid Office if they withdraw from a course or withdraw from the College.